nusdbsystem/singa-easy/README.md

     under the License.
 -->

-*SINGAEasy* is a DNN model , and it's a plugin of the SINGA-Auto
+*SINGAEasy* is a set of plugins of SINGA-AUTO